 In globular clusters: Sept.
 2002: UT astronomer Karl Gebhardt et al. discover intermediate mass BH in center of globular cluster.
+Now plenty are known.

 At the centers of galaxies: Stars and gas very near the centers of galaxies (including our own) are moving very rapidly, orbiting some unseen object.
-Masses inferred from Newton's laws are millions to billions of solar masses! ⇒ supermassive black holes.
-This was uncertain until a few years ago, but in the past few years very accurate observations have confirmed the existence of these "monsters."
+Masses inferred from Newton's laws are millions to billions of solar masses! $\Rightarrow$ supermassive black holes.
+This was uncertain until a few years ago, but now very accurate observations have confirmed the existence of these "monsters."
+Understand how we infer their presence simply from Kepler's 3rd law as applied to a group of stars in orbit around "something."

-In young super star clusters in "starburst" galaxies like M82 (see pp. 595)-inferred BH masses thousands of Mo.
+In young super star clusters in "starburst" galaxies like M82 (see pp. 605)-inferred BH masses thousands of Mo.
 These are inferred from presence of bright compact x-ray sources (i.e. consistent with accretion onto BH).
 These are "intermediate-mass" black holes, and they appear to have formed recently.
 No one knows how, but collisions and coalescence between massive stars in these dense clusters is one possibility.